severity1/custom-amazon-bedrock-agent-action/README.md

 ![GitHub Action](https://img.shields.io/badge/Custom%20Bedrock%20Analysis-blue)

-This GitHub Action leverages Amazon Bedrock Agent to analyze files in a pull request (PR) and provide feedback.
+This GitHub Action leverages [Amazon Bedrock Agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html) to analyze files in a pull request (PR) and provide feedback.
 It's designed to be customizable, allowing you to tailor the analysis based on specific requirements and use cases.

 ![sequence diagram](docs/sequence_diagram.png)

+## Advantages
+- **Tailored Analysis**: You can configure the Bedrock Agent with specific prompts tailored to your organizational standards, compliance needs, or particular security concerns.
+This flexibility allows for a more customized and relevant analysis compared to generic tools.

+- **Contextual Understanding**: The Bedrock Agent, leveraging advanced AI models, can provide nuanced and context-aware insights.
+This can include understanding code in the context of broader infrastructure changes or patterns that might not be easily captured by static analysis tools.

+- **Language-Specific Insights**: The action allows you to define language-specific prompts, providing specialized analysis for various programming languages or Terraform configurations, which might not be as easily configurable in static tools.

+- **Integration with AWS Ecosystem**: For teams already using AWS and Bedrock, integrating with the Bedrock Agent might offer a smoother workflow.
+This integration allows for leveraging existing AWS services and security configurations.

+- **Flexibility and Customization**: The action can be adapted for a wide range of use cases beyond just Terraform, making it useful for various code review and security assessment scenarios.
+Users can provide custom [knowledgebases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html) to the Bedrock Agent, enhancing its ability to provide specific recommendations and insights.

 ## Features
 - **Customizable Agent Analysis**: Leverage Amazon Bedrock Agent's capabilities to analyze PR files according to your specific requirements, benefiting from advanced language models and customizable prompts.
 - **Flexible Use Cases**: Adapt the action for various use cases such as code quality improvement, security assessments, performance optimizations, and more, tailored to your project's needs.
 - **File Ignoring**: Define patterns to ignore certain files or directories, similar to `.gitignore`, allowing for focused analysis on relevant files.
-- **Integration with Amazon Bedrock Knowledgebases**: Enhance the agent's capabilities by incorporating domain-specific knowledge through Amazon Bedrock Knowledgebases, enabling more accurate and context-aware analyses.
+- **Integration with Amazon Bedrock Knowledgebases**: Enhance the agent's capabilities by incorporating domain-specific knowledge through [Amazon Bedrock Knowledgebases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html), enabling more accurate and context-aware analyses.
 - **AI-Powered Insights**: Benefit from AI-driven code analysis, providing intelligent suggestions and identifying potential issues that might be missed by traditional static analysis tools.
 - **Language-Agnostic Analysis**: Perform insightful analysis across multiple programming languages, benefiting from the broad knowledge base of the underlying language models.
 - **Customizable Prompts**: Tailor the analysis focus with custom prompts, allowing you to address specific concerns or areas of interest in your codebase.